KZDKM/Hyprspace/README.md

 # Hyprspace

-A plugin for Hyprland that implements a workspace overview feature similar to that of KDE Plasma and macOS Aqua, it provides a mouse-friendly way of workspace and window management.
+A plugin for Hyprland that implements a workspace overview feature similar to that of KDE Plasma and macOS, aims to provide a mouse-friendly way of workspace and window management.

 ## Configuration
 ### Dispatcher